ddaghan/rawdom-boilerplate/README.md

 boilerplate for rawdom with rollup rollup-plugin-node-resolve and rollup-commonjs

-see
+Please see
-test.html - rollup/webpack packaging use
+- test.html - rollup/webpack packaging use
-testModule.html - importing from node_modules es6 style
+- testModule.html - importing from node_modules es6 style
-testUnpkg.html - importing from a cdn (e.g. unpkg)
+- testUnpkg.html - importing from a cdn (e.g. unpkg)

 ## Node modules used:
 - rollup